jayrav13/njit-course-scraper/README.md

 There are some corner cases in the Course Schedule itself.
 Example: http://www.njit.edu/registrar/schedules/courses/fall/2006F.ACCT.html.
 Here, multiple rows have "missing" table data values so right now my script ignores any row missing table data values entirely.

 ##TODO
-My goal is to implement an application similar to [Rutgers University's Course Sniper](http://sniper.rutgers.io) whereby users can submit a course to observe in case it opens up.
-If anyone reading this is interested in helping out, please reach out!

 There are a few cool things to try with this.
 The first is possibly implementing a version of [Rutgers University's Course Sniper](http://sniper.rutgers.io) for these courses (active courses only).
 The other is building an API that can be used at HackNJIT.
 Feel free to clone and use however you'd like!

 By Jay Ravaliya